findkit/findkit/packages/docs/docs/ui/api/params.md

 _New in v0.9.0_

 Use alternative sorting.
-By default search results are sorted by the relevancy score but it can be forced to be sorted by created or modified dates or by any custom field.
+By default search results are sorted by the relevancy score but it can be forced to be sorted by created or modified dates, keywords or by any custom field.

 Example